 I should also say that the idea of creating a collective project (there are lots of people supporting me) gives me great satisfaction.
 This project will have an incredibly positive impact on the town I was born in: La Louvière, which has such a terrible reputation.
 I have been given a lot in my life, and feel more and more that I need to give back, to share.

 At the end of 2015, I was asked to give a lecture about the keys to EASI’s success.
 Talking to a small group of people I knew was my kind of thing.
 Talking to bigger groups, to people I didn’t know, was totally new for me.

 I accepted the challenge, and so far, I have given around thirty lectures.

 After each one, I felt such a positive energy from the people who had been listening to me that I felt the need to share it with more people.

-This book will be released in October 2018, a few months before the 20 years of EASI.
+This book has been released in October 2018, a few months before the 20 years of EASI.